julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 #### Versions:

-Gemini Ultra: excelling in scientific tasks and code comprehension
+**Gemini Ultra**: excelling in scientific tasks and code comprehension

-Gemini Pro: offering a good balance of capabilities for various tasks.
+**Gemini Pro**: offering a good balance of capabilities for various tasks.

-Gemini Flash: Optimized for speed, ideal for real-time applications.
+**Gemini Flash**: Optimized for speed, ideal for real-time applications.

-Gemini Nano: Designed for use on smaller devices with lower processing power.
+**Gemini Nano**: Designed for use on smaller devices with lower processing power.

 As of today, Gemini 1.5 is the latest version, boasting an extended context window for improved understanding and response generation, especially in complex tasks.
 This was the version we decided to utilize for the purposes of this project.